ARM-software/CMSIS-DSP/ComputeGraph/README.md

 ## Introduction

+Embedded systems are often used to implement streaming solutions : the software is processing and / or generating stream of samples.
+The software is made of components that have no concept of streams : they are working with buffers.
+As a consequence, implementing a streaming solution is forcing the developer to think about scheduling questions, FIFO sizing etc ...

+The CMSIS-DSP compute graph is a low overhead solution to this problem : it makes it easier to build streaming solutions by connecting components and computing a scheduling at build time.
+The use of C++ template also enables the compiler to have more information about the components for better code generation.

 A dataflow graph is a representation of how compute blocks are connected to implement a streaming processing.

 Here is an example with 3 nodes: